Sudan military council says it foiled attempted military coup | DW | 11.07.2019

 The AFP news agency said Omar's announcement late Thursday came as legal advisers of the ruling council and protest leaders were discussing details of the last week's power-sharing deal brokered by the African Union and Ethiopian envoys.

-On Wednesday, Sudanese activists said internet services had been restored in the wake of a shutdown imposed after security forces razed a protest camp in Khartoum during a three-week crackdown that claimed scores of lives.
+On Wednesday, Sudanese activists said internet services had been restored in the wake of a shutdown imposed after security forces razed a protest camp in Khartoum on June 3 during a three-week crackdown that claimed scores of lives.

 Further huge protests against the military ensued, prompting mediators to broker a return to direct power-sharing talks.